Valgerður Þóroddsdóttir

 Valgerður Þóroddsdóttir (born 1989), also known as Vala Thorodds, is an Icelandic poet, publisher, translator and literary curator.
 She is one of the founders and current directors of Meðgönguljóð, a grassroots literary organisation and publisher of poetry based in Iceland.
 Her work has appeared in print in various anthologies and magazines in Reykjavík, Berlin, Bristol, and Zaragosa.
 In 2014, Valgerður was nominated on behalf of Iceland to the PEN International New Voices Award.
-She lives in Reykjavík.

 Personal life

 Valgerður was born in Iceland but raised in upstate New York.
-She returned to Iceland at the age of 17 and currently lives in Reykjavík.
+She returned to Iceland at the age of 17.

 Career

 Valgerður co-founded and currently serves as a director for two independent publishing companies: Meðgönguljóð (Partus forlag), basked in Reykjavík, Iceland, and Partus Press, based in the United Kingdom.

 She wrote for magazines in Spain, the UK, Germany and Iceland, and in 2014, she was Iceland's nomination for the PEN International New Voices Award.